Sheng Shicai: 1937–38 purges

 During the Islamic rebellion, Sheng launched his own purge in Xinjiang to coincide with Stalin's Great Purge.
 Sheng started the elimination of "traitors", "pan-Turkists", "enemies of the people", "nationalists" and "imperialist spies".
 His purges swept the entire Uyghur and Hui political elite.
 The NKVD provided the support during the purges.
 In the later stages of the purge, Sheng turned against the "Trotskyites", mostly a group of Han Chinese sent to him by Moscow.
 In the group were Soviet General Consul Garegin Apresov, General Ma Hushan, Ma Shaowu, Mahmud Sijan, the official leader of the Xinjiang province Huang Han-chang, and Hoja-Niyaz.
 Xinjiang came under virtual Soviet control.
 It is estimated that between 50,000 and 100,000 people perished during the purge.

 In 1937, Sheng initiated a three-year plan for reconstruction, for which he received a Soviet loan of 15 million rubles.
 At Joseph Stalin's request, Sheng joined the Communist Party of the Soviet Union (CPSU) in August 1938 and received Party Card No.1859118 directly from Molotov during his secret visit to Moscow.
 However, Sheng did not set up the provincial branch of the CPSU in Xinjiang.

 Having eliminated many of his opponents, Sheng's administration had a staff shortage.
-For this reason, he turned to the Chinese Communists in Ya'an for help.
-In the circumstances of the united front against the Japanese, the Communists sent dozens of its cadres to Xinjiang.
-The Communists were mostly employed in high-level administrative, financial, educational and cultural ministerial posts in Ürümqi, Kashgar, Khotan and elsewhere, helping to implement Sheng's policies.
+For this reason, he turned to the Chinese Communist Party (CCP) in Yan'an for help.
+In the circumstances of the Second United Front against the Japanese, the CCP sent dozens of its cadres to Xinjiang.
+The CCP members were mostly employed in high-level administrative, financial, educational and cultural ministerial posts in Ürümqi, Kashgar, Khotan and elsewhere, helping to implement Sheng's policies.
 They also maintained the only open communication line between Ya'an and the Soviet Union.
-Among those sent by the Communist Party was Mao Zemin, a younger brother of Mao Zedong, who served as Deputy Finance Minister.
+Among those sent by the CCP was Mao Zemin, a younger brother of Mao Zedong, who served as Deputy Finance Minister.